This is a practical guide to Surface Science for researchers working in the Construction Industry.

 Concrete is the most widely used material in the global construction industry.
 It is cost-effective, offers high compressive strength, is durable, has a relatively simple production process, and requires minimal maintenance.
 Despite these advantages, concrete has a hydrophilic, porous structure that can pose challenges during construction.
 One major issue is the corrosion of steel reinforcement due to concrete’s water absorption, which reduces the lifespan of concrete structures.
 Additionally, there is a growing demand for intelligent, resilient, and sustainable buildings and infrastructures that focus on reducing greenhouse gas emissions.
 To meet these demands, new concrete materials such as low carbon footprint cement, self-compacting concrete, self-healing and self-sensing concrete, and superhydrophobic cementitious materials with self-cleaning capabilities have been developed.
 Modifying surface properties plays a crucial role in addressing the challenges of traditional concrete and in creating this new class of advanced materials.

-We use the important surface properties below to understand the behavior of Construction products and improve their quality.
+We use the following surface properties to understand the behavior of Construction products and improve their quality.

 Young – Laplace Method